cirruslabs/cirrus-ci-docs/docs/guide/docker-builder.md

 !!! info "Example"
     For more examples please check how we use Docker Builder to build and publish Cirrus CI's Docker Images for [Android](https://github.com/cirruslabs/docker-images-android).

+### Pre-installed Packages

+For your convenience Docker Builder VM has some common packages pre-installed:

+* AWS CLI
+* Docker Compose
+* Heroku CLI
+* OpenJDK 11
+* Python
+* Ruby with Bundler

 ### Layer Caching

 Docker has `--cache-from` flag which allows to use a previously built image as a cache source.
 This way only changed